stgordillo/google_data_analytics_case_study/Analysis.md

   Sedentary time was on the extreme end, being rather high at 15.87 hours.
 We also can see that step activity was highest on Sunday, with a decline every day until Saturday where it begins to go back up once again.
 We can see a similar trend with total very activite minutes and calories burned as well.

 **7. How much sleep are users getting on average?**
   12 out of 24 users were within the recommeneded 7 - 9 hours of sleep, with 1 being at 10.86 hours and 1 with only 1 hours on average, although this outlier has only one logged time.
-Only 15 users logged at least half the month, but of those users only 4 did not reach the recommeneded hours.
+Only 15 users logged at least half the month, but of those users only 4 did not reach the recommended hours.

 **8. What's the total time users spend asleep?**
   Average hours slept between all users was just under the recommeneded 7 - 9 hours at 6.9.